 Here is an example to help explain:

 ECU issues you a COE for 3 years to undertake a Bachelor of Business.
 This COE enables the Department of Immigration and Border Protection (DIBP) to issue you a 3-year student visa and enables you to come to Australia to study.
 If you do not enrol in a 100%-load (60 Credit Points per semester), you are unlikely to complete your course in 3 years.
-Should this be necessary, you will require an extension COE to obtain a new Visa from DIAC.
+Should this be necessary, you will require an extension COE to obtain a new Visa from DIBP.
 Education providers, like ECU, are restricted from issuing a new COE, except in limited circumstances.
 Thus, it is imperative that you enrol in a 100%-load each semester.

-You are free to manage you load and select units as appropriate; however, you MUST seek approval for a reduced study load where you are likely to exceed your course duration.
+You are free to manage your load and select units as appropriate; however, you MUST seek approval for a reduced study load where you are likely to exceed your course duration.
 This practice will ensure your eligibility for an extension COE.

 Please note that some courses may have summer school units which may provide additional study options.

 ECU can grant you an approval for a reduced study load if you are at risk of not meeting satisfactory course progress requirements or if you have compassionate or compelling circumstances.